python/cpython/Doc/library/unicodedata.rst

 .. function:: lookup(name)

    Look up character by name.
-If a character with the given name is found, return the corresponding Unicode character.
+If a character with the given name is found, return the corresponding character.
 If not found, :exc:`KeyError` is raised.

-.. function:: name(unichr[, default])
+.. function:: name(chr[, default])

-   Returns the name assigned to the Unicode character *unichr* as a string.
+   Returns the name assigned to the character *chr* as a string.
 If no name is defined, *default* is returned, or, if not given, :exc:`ValueError` is raised.

-.. function:: decimal(unichr[, default])
+.. function:: decimal(chr[, default])

-   Returns the decimal value assigned to the Unicode character *unichr* as integer.
+   Returns the decimal value assigned to the character *chr* as integer.
    If no such value is defined, *default* is returned, or, if not given, :exc:`ValueError` is raised.

-.. function:: digit(unichr[, default])
+.. function:: digit(chr[, default])

-   Returns the digit value assigned to the Unicode character *unichr* as integer.
+   Returns the digit value assigned to the character *chr* as integer.
    If no such value is defined, *default* is returned, or, if not given, :exc:`ValueError` is raised.

-.. function:: numeric(unichr[, default])
+.. function:: numeric(chr[, default])

-   Returns the numeric value assigned to the Unicode character *unichr* as float.
+   Returns the numeric value assigned to the character *chr* as float.
    If no such value is defined, *default* is returned, or, if not given, :exc:`ValueError` is raised.

-.. function:: category(unichr)
+.. function:: category(chr)

-   Returns the general category assigned to the Unicode character *unichr* as string.
+   Returns the general category assigned to the character *chr* as string.

-.. function:: bidirectional(unichr)
+.. function:: bidirectional(chr)

-   Returns the bidirectional category assigned to the Unicode character *unichr* as string.
+   Returns the bidirectional category assigned to the character *chr* as string.
 If no such value is defined, an empty string is returned.

-.. function:: combining(unichr)
+.. function:: combining(chr)

-   Returns the canonical combining class assigned to the Unicode character *unichr* as integer.
+   Returns the canonical combining class assigned to the character *chr* as integer.
 Returns ``0`` if no combining class is defined.

-.. function:: east_asian_width(unichr)
+.. function:: east_asian_width(chr)

-   Returns the east asian width assigned to the Unicode character *unichr* as string.
+   Returns the east asian width assigned to the character *chr* as string.

-.. function:: mirrored(unichr)
+.. function:: mirrored(chr)

-   Returns the mirrored property assigned to the Unicode character *unichr* as integer.
+   Returns the mirrored property assigned to the character *chr* as integer.
 Returns ``1`` if the character has been identified as a "mirrored" character in bidirectional text, ``0`` otherwise.

-.. function:: decomposition(unichr)
+.. function:: decomposition(chr)

-   Returns the character decomposition mapping assigned to the Unicode character *unichr* as string.
+   Returns the character decomposition mapping assigned to the character *chr* as string.
 An empty string is returned in case no such mapping is defined.